-As Chapter 15 argues, compensating property owners for takings meant to secure public goods such as biological diversity is a simple matter of fairness and constitutional justice.
+As Chapter 22 argues, compensating property owners for takings meant to secure public goods such as biological diversity is a simple matter of fairness and constitutional justice.
 But protecting property rights is also a necessary prerequisite for ecological protection.
-Property owners who expect to experience economic losses if their property is identified as ecologically important are tempted to destroy that habitat or species population before public officials become aware of its existence.
-Numerous analysts, from people at the National Wilderness Institute to ecological economist Randal O'Toole, conclude that the "shoot, shovel, and shut up" dynamic largely explains why the Endangered Species Act (ESA) has failed to either stabilize listed populations or return a single species to health.
+Property owners who expect to experience economic losses if their property is identified as ecologically important have little incentive to exhibit good ecological stewardship.